safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 // Create a new message object let signerSafeMessage1_1 = await createMessage(TYPED_MESSAGE);

-// Connect the adapter for owner3 and specify the address of the signer Safe Account protocolKit = await protocolKit.connect({
+// Connect the adapter for owner3 and specify the address of the signer Safe account protocolKit = await protocolKit.connect({
   ethAdapter: ethAdapter3,
   safeAddress: signerSafe1_1,